-2 spike was critical for the development of mRNA-vaccines that could be given at sufficiently high doses to protect against COVID-19.
+2 spike was critical for the development of mRNAvaccines that could be given at sufficiently high doses to protect against COVID-19.

-In the future, additional approaches to optimize mRNA for the development of clinically useful products, such as circular RNA [84], replicons [85] and other types of RNA that do not contain basemodifications, will likely be developed.
-Recent clinical studies with therapeutic mRNA vaccination combined with checkpoint inhibition using mutated unmutated tumor antigens demonstrate successful induction of tumor-specific T cell responses in melanoma and pancreatic ductal adenocarcinoma patients [86-88].
+In the future, additional approaches to optimize mRNA for the development of clinically useful products will likely be developed, such as the use of circular RNA [84], replicons [85] and other types of mRNA vaccines that may not require basemodifications.
+Recent clinical studies with therapeutic mRNA vaccination combined with checkpoint inhibition using mutated or unmutated tumor antigens demonstrate successful induction of tumor-specific T cell responses in melanoma and pancreatic ductal adenocarcinoma patients [86-88].
 The mRNA used in these trials used unmodified bases but included modifications to the poly(A) tail described to increase mRNA stability and translational efficiency [89].
 Thus, alternative approaches to generate effective mRNA-based vaccines and therapeutics are in development.
 There are now numerous clinical trials using different forms of mRNA to induce prophylactic or therapeutic responses in the fields of infection [90] and cancer [91, 92], and this is predicted to increase over the coming years.